ddnexus/pagy/test/README.md

 ## Prerequisite

 - Install the gems: `bundle install`
 - E2e tests use Ferrum/Chrome.
 They expect to connect with Chrome at "http://127.0.0.1:9222".
-We use a container in a pod with the pagy-ruby-dev container in it, however you should be able to run it also locally with something like:
+You should be able to run it locally with something like:
   ```
   # The bin name may be google-chrome-stable, chromium-browser, etc.
-  google-chrome --headless  \
+  google-chrome --headless=new \
-                --disable-gpu \
                 --remote-debugging-port=9222 \
                 --no-first-run \
                 --no-default-browser-check \
-                --user-data-dir=remote-profile
+                --disable-gpu \
+                --log-level=3
   ```

-### Rake tasks
+## Rake tasks

 ```
 rake test